FaithlessTheory/truenas-install/README.md

 # truenas-install
 A step by step guide to installing TrueNAS Scale and TrueCharts.
+I wrote this guide to assist my students in installing TrueNAS Scale and TrueCharts.
+TrueCharts has great documentation, but this guide serves to simplify and strucure the install and setup process for those who have not done this type of work before.

-**TrueNAS Scale**
+## TrueNAS Scale

 1. Download the TrueNAS SCALE ISO image from the official website (https://www.truenas.com/download-truenas-scale/).